 1.8 Visual Console Templates

-In this section you can see the templates of created visual consoles, as well as create new templates.
+In this section, you my see the templates of created visual consoles, as well as create new templates.

-To be able to create a new template, all you have to do is choose a created visual console, a representative name and the group and a new template will be created.
+To create a new template, all you have to do is choose a created visual console, a representative name and the group and a new template will be created.

-The visual console templates wizard is used to use one of the previously created templates to apply to a new visual console.
-You must choose the agents to which you want to apply the selected template.
+The visual console template wizard is used to use one of the previously created templates to apply to a new visual console.
+Choose the agents to which you want to apply the selected template.
 As many visual consoles will be created as agents have been chosen.

-After creating the template, if you want to make any changes, you must make them on the chosen visual console and re-create the template.
+After creating the template, if you want to make any changes, make them on the chosen visual console and re-create the template.

-Once you have applied our template, you will create the visual consoles which will appear in your list.
+Once you have applied the template, create the visual consoles, which will appear on your list.

-If the template is created through a favorite visual console, all visual consoles created from this template will also be favorites.
+If the template is created through a favorite visual console, all visual consoles created from this template will also be favorite.